contagon/handbook/handbook/33-records-and-reports.md

 * Assistant ward clerk
 * Assistant ward clerk—finance (see [34.2.2](34-finances-and-audits.md#3422-ward-clerks))
-* Assistant ward clerk—membership (see [33.5](33-records-and-reports.md#335-reports-on-member-participation) and 33.6)
+* Assistant ward clerk—membership (see [33.5](33-records-and-reports.md#335-reports-on-member-participation) and [33.6](33-records-and-reports.md#336-membership-records))

 ### 33.4.4 Priesthood and Organization Leaders

 Quorum and organization leaders oversee record keeping in their organizations.
 They may assign secretaries to do much of this work.
-They work with secretaries to ensure that records and reports are accurate and timely.
+They ensure that records and reports are accurate and timely.

 ## 33.5 Reports on Member Participation